A wise person does not give the same amount of thought to choosing lunch as to choosing a career. Neither should a language model.

 - 2017: Scratchpad method.
 Nye et al. showed that letting models write intermediate computation steps (a "scratchpad") improved performance on algorithmic tasks.
 This was the first evidence that visible intermediate reasoning helps.

-- 2022: Chain-of-thought prompting.
+- 2022: Chain-of-Thought prompting.
 Wei et al. demonstrated that simply prompting a model to "think step by step" dramatically improved reasoning accuracy.
 This required no model changes, just a prompt modification.

 - 2022: Self-consistency.
 Wang et al. showed that sampling multiple chain-of-thought solutions and taking a majority vote improved accuracy beyond a single CoT sample.
 This introduced the idea that more inference-time samples yield better answers.